 - Flavor: to flavor your filling can simply add vanilla extract, bitter almond extract, rum etc.

-How to make Pear Almond Tart
+How to make French Pear Frangipane Tart

 - Place the dry ingredients, flour, powdered sugar, ground almonds and salt in a large bowl and mix with a tablespoon.